Azure/InnovationEngine/demoScripts/aksQuickStart.md

 ## Create AKS cluster

 Create an AKS cluster using the [az aks create][az-aks-create] command with the `--enable-addons monitoring` and `--enable-msi-auth-for-monitoring` parameter to enable [Azure Monitor Container insights][azure-monitor-containers] with managed identity authentication (preview).
-The following example creates a cluster named *myAKSCluster* with one node and enables a system-assigned managed identity:
+The following example creates a cluster with one node and enables a system-assigned managed identity:

 ```azurecli-interactive
 az aks create --resource-group $RESOURCE_GROUP_NAME  --name $AKS_CLUSTER_NAME --enable-managed-identity --node-count 1 --enable-addons monitoring --enable-msi-auth-for-monitoring  --generate-ssh-keys